2011 - 2023, Selected Case Studies: 15+ Projects / Press

 Credits: Alta Architecture P.C.
 (Concept)

-Natalie Cheng, Founder, Alta Architecture P.C.
+Natalie Cheng, Founder, Alta Architecture P.C., New York City

-09 / Alexander Wang Beijing Sanlitun Store, 2012
+013 / Alexander Wang Beijing Sanlitun Store, 2012

 The Beijing store measures 565 square meters spread over two floors of a modern structure in Sanlitun Village, the Chinese capital’s nucleus of high-end lifestyle.
-The design of the retail space was a collaboration between Wang’s New York HQ and the Paris-based architect Joseph Dirand.
+The design of the retail space was a collaboration between Wang’s New York City Headquarters and the Paris-based architect Joseph Dirand.

 Credits: Joseph Dirand Architecture, Paris (Concept Design)

 Natalie Cheng, In-House Architect, Alexander Wang Inc., NYC

 Role: Plannning + Design Logistics, Fixture Detail Development,

 014 / YSL Beauté, North America, 2012 - 2013

 Macys Herald Square occupies a singular place in the history of American retail.
 It’s one of the biggest stores in the world.
 It takes up nearly an entire block.
 It gets around 20M visitors a year and has an estimated $1 billion in annual sales.